-Change in fair value of contingent consideration liability was \$70.7 million for the Pro Forma Fiscal Year 2019 compared to none for the year ended December 31, 2018, which we incurred in connection with the Centerbridge Acquisition.
+Change in fair value of contingent consideration liability was \$70.7 million for the Pro Forma Fiscal Year 2019, which we incurred in connection with the Centerbridge Acquisition.
 We had no earnout liability in the prior period.
 Prior to the consummation of this offering, we intend to satisfy the earnout liability in full.
 The amount required to satisfy the earnout liability is currently unknown, but will be disclosed prior to the consummation of this offering.